feathersjs/docs/guides/chat/testing.md

 This will set up the NeDB database to use `test/data` as the base directory instead of `data/` when `NODE_ENV` is set to `test`.
 The same thing can be done with connection strings for other databases.

-We also want to make sure that before every test run the database is cleaned up.
-To make that possible across platforms first run
+We also want to make sure that before every test run, the database is cleaned up.
+To make that possible across platforms, first run:

 ```
 npm install shx --save-dev